 The good news is, venous reflux disease isn’t uncommon, and it isn’t benign.
 Treatment programs work to relieve your symptoms and, if possible, correct whatever’s causing the abnormality in your veins.

-Let’s take a look at what is vein reflux disease, its causes and symptoms, how it’s diagnosed, and what treatments are available.
+Let’s take a look at what is vein reflux disease, its causes, and what treatments are available.

 What is Venous Reflux Disease?

-That’s why venous reflux is also responsible for creating the symptoms people get when they have chronic vascular insufficiency (CVI), which includes changes in the texture and color around the ankles and legs, swelling in the ankles and legs (edema), and varicose veins.
+That’s why venous reflux is also responsible for creating the symptoms people get when they have chronic vascular insufficiency (CVI).
+This causes changes in the texture and color around the ankles and legs.
+It also contributes to swelling in the ankles and legs (edema), and varicose veins.

 The Causes of Venous Reflux